 Robust Import Options

-Pathfinder provides support for the import of AutoCAD format DXF and DWG files.
+Pathfinder provides support for the import of Autodesk formats DXF and DWG, buildingSMART’s IFC format for BIM, as well as DWG, FBX, DAE, and OBJ.
 Pathfinder’s floor extraction tool makes it possible to quickly use the imported geometry to define the occupant walking space for the evacuation model.
-PyroSim or Fire Dynamics Simulator (FDS) models can also be used to extract the walking space.
+Import Type specifications allow automatic model generation to apply correct object types.

 If you have a blueprint, it can be imported in GIF, JPG, or PNG format and then used as a background to help you rapidly draw your model directly over the image.

 Pathfinder uses a 3D triangulated mesh to represent the model geometry.
 As a result, Pathfinder can accurately represent geometric details and curves.